 Social and emotional development refers to positive social behaviors such as respect for others, ethical concern, and the ability to work in teams.
 It also refers to individual characteristics and outcomes such as motivation, self-discipline, empathy, confidence, and independence.
 Research shows that social and emotional development plays an important role in improving students’ academic performance and lifelong learning.
 Positive social and emotional development also influences physical health.
 (6) Discussions of possible outcomes related to emotional development are often contentious, but this does not diminish the importance of positive social and emotional development for individual students and for society.
 (7)

 Civic development has been a consistent topic in debates about the purpose of education in the United States.
 Civic development outcomes are associated with responsible citizenship at the local, state, national and now often global levels.
 Despite tensions over the specific content of civic instruction, there is a general consensus that civic development is about more than voting—that it is closely aligned with critical thinking capacity and social problem solving.
-Educational stakeholders in a UCLA study about the value of education in California emphasized the role of public schools in promoting civic engagement and leadership in local communities.
+Educational stakeholders in a University of California Los Angeles study about the value of education in California emphasized the role of public schools in promoting civic engagement and leadership in local communities.
 (8)